 So he picked up his broken lamb in his arms and desperately begged for help.
 Just as I picked up my broken life in my arms and begged for help.
 Both of our prayers were answered.

-Brennan Manning referred to us recovering alcoholics as saved sinners and Ragamuffins.
+Brennan Manning referred to us recovering alcoholics as saved sinners and as Ragamuffins.
 One of my favorite quotes from Brennan is, “the Ragamuffin knows repentance is not what we do in order to earn forgiveness; it is what we do because we have been forgiven.”
 The order is so important.
 I have such strong faith in God today and every day wake up, pray, and aim to live like Jesus.
 It’s not so God will accept me.
 I do it because He already did.
 He saved me when I was at my worst.
 God took away an addiction.
 The obsession towards my next drink was gone.
 I looked back at the worst, loneliest three months of my life, full of hurt and self pity, hatred for myself and accountable to know one for the first time in over ten years when I got home alone at night….yet not once did I consider drinking.
 The only answer I had was the prayers.
 God took it from me.

 …and “the babe” saved us.

 I can’t tell you why this story brought me to tears long before I was Saved.
 We Ragamuffins ask and God saves us from our addiction.
-He saves us from our broken lives consequences from our own self will and a broken world.
-Whether an addiction, depression, history of abuse, guilt, resentment or fears we each carry a heavy, broken lamb.
+He saves us from our broken lives, consequences from our own self will and a broken world.
+Whether an addiction, depression, history of abuse, guilt, resentment or fears we each carry our burden like a heavy, broken lamb.
 Who isn’t a Ragamuffin, a saved-sinner in need of God’s grace?
 Aren’t we all sinners carrying our broken lamb desperate for God’s grace?
 I am a Ragamuffin no different than The Little Drummer Boy.
 Aaron was also a Ragamuffin.

 Merry Christmas and may God bless us, every one!